Price Differentiation for Communication Networks: Introduction

-\begin{itemize} \item {\emph{Complete network information}: We propose a polynomial algorithm to compute the optimal solution of the partial price differentiation problem, which includes the complete price differentiation scheme and the single pricing scheme as special cases.
-The optimal solution has a threshold structure, which allocates positive resources to high willingness to pay users with priorities.} \item {\emph{Revenue gain under the complete network information}: Compared to the single pricing scheme, we identify the two important factors behind the revenue increase of the (complete and partial) price differentiation schemes: the differentiation gain and the effective market size.
-The revenue gain is the most significant when high users are minority among the whole population and total resource is limited but not too small.}

-\item { \emph{Incomplete network information}: We design an incentive-compatible scheme with the goal to achieve the same maximum revenue that can be achieved with the complete information.
+Our main contributions are as follows. \begin{itemize} \item \emph{Complete network information}: We propose a polynomial algorithm to compute the optimal solution of the partial price differentiation problem, which includes the complete price differentiation scheme and the single pricing scheme as special cases.
+The optimal solution has a threshold structure, which allocates positive resources to high willingness to pay users with priorities. \item \emph{Revenue gain under the complete network information}: Compared to the single pricing scheme, we identify the two important factors behind the revenue increase of the (complete and partial) price differentiation schemes: the differentiation gain and the effective market size.
+The revenue gain is the most significant when high users are minority among the whole population and total resource is limited but not too small. \item \emph{Incomplete network information}: We design an incentive-compatible scheme with the goal to achieve the same maximum revenue that can be achieved with the complete information.
 We find that if the differences of willingness to pays of users are larger than some thresholds, this incentive-compatible scheme can achieve the same maximum revenue.
-We further characterize the necessary and sufficient condition for the thresholds.} \end{itemize}
+We further characterize the necessary and sufficient condition for the thresholds. \end{itemize}

-It is interesting to compare our results under the complete network information with the one in \cite{shakkottai2008price}, where the authors showed that the revenue gain of price differentiation is small in the flat entry-fee based Paris Metro Pricing \cite{odlyzko1999paris}.
-One of the main conclusions of \cite{shakkottai2008price} is that a complicated differentiation strategy may not be worthwhile in a practical entry fee based pricing system.
-In contrast, our study here shows that the revenue gain of price differentiation can be substantial for a usage-based pricing system.
+It is interesting to compare our results under the complete network information scenario with results in \cite{shakkottai2008price} and \cite{chau2010viability}.
+In \cite{shakkottai2008price}, the authors showed that the revenue gain of price differentiation is small with a flat entry-fee based Paris Metro Pricing (\eg \cite{odlyzko1999paris}), and a complicated differentiation strategy may not be worthwhile.
+Chau et al.\cite{chau2010viability} further derived the sufficient conditions of congestion functions that guarantee the viability of these Paris Metro Pricing schemes.
+By contrast, our results show that the revenue gain of price differentiation can be substantial for a usage-based pricing system.